 Not Just 3-Clicks

 The secret sauce of effective web designers has varied ingredients that go beyond these seven ways.
-The above mentioned steps are just few strategies that will help you to outshine in this world of digital design.
+The above-mentioned steps are just a few strategies that will help you to outshine in this world of digital design.
 Take heed of them and get ready to fly high with your remarkable designs.